How Regular Exercise Keeps Your Heart Young

 We’ve already established that regular exercise is good for you, but just how much you should exercise on a daily or weekly basis to get the best results?
 It’s a government recommendation that you exercise about 150 minutes every week, which roughly translates to three days in the gym.
 Even if you’re not a fan of gyms, you can exercise every other day simply by going for a half an hour walk around the block or to the nearby park.
 Another important factor is your age as well as whether you have a heart condition, in which case you should consult your doctor before you start working out.

 Finding motivation to work out might not be the problem, but staying motivated for a long time is difficult.
 This is why you should see exercise not only as a means to lose weight, but also as a way to improve your overall health, keep your heart young, and improve your mood.
-Making a habit out of exercise is a great way to stay in shape because for you, workouts will become as important as brushing your teeth or removing your makeup after a long day.
+Making a habit out of exercise is a great way to stay in shape because for you, healthy lifestyle will become as important as brushing your teeth or removing your makeup after a long day.